-The status information for CHTCA cerificates is available via CRLs, web-based certificate search/download function, and OCSP services.
+The status information for CHTCA cerificates is availabe via CRLs, web-based certificate search/download function, and OCSP services.

-CHTCA uses an OCSP responder to provide OCSP responses complying with RFC 6960 and RFC 5019 and OCSP responder certificates issued by CHTCA, where the OCSP responses are signed by the OCSP responder using a 2048-bit or greater RSA key (that modulus size in bits is divisible by 8) and a hash algorithm at least as strong as SHA-256.
-The OCSP responder certificates shall contain the extension of type id-pkixocsp-nocheck, as defined by RFC6960.
+CHTCA uses an OCSP responder to provide OCSP responses complying with RFC 6960 and RFC 5019, where the OCSP responses are signed by the OCSP responder using a 2048-bit or greater RSA key (that modulus size in bits is divisible by 8) and a hash algorithm at least as strong as SHA-256.
+In addition, the OCSP responder also provides OCSP responder certificates, which are issued by CHTCA and contain the extension of type id-pkix-ocsp-nocheck, as defined by RFC 6960.